austenito/austenito.com/source/_posts/2009-12-03-baselines-branching-and-reviews.markdown

 FixLaterReleaseNow or FLRN for short, mainly consisted of developers committing to the trunk.
 This caused developers to commit unfinished, broken code to the mainline.
 When other developers would update, they would pull the broken code into their local workspace.
 I'm not sure if this led to the code rot that manifested itself, but something was wrong.
+Very very wrong.

-Very very wrong.Perhaps there was a problem with our peer reviews.
+Perhaps there was a problem with our peer reviews.
 We had little to none.
 The only set of eyes looking at the code were the author's.
 In FLRN we used the [Jupiter Eclipse Plugin][1] to facilitate our peer reviews.
 Jupiter is a great tool, but there were two major sticking points for us:

 1. Some developers use IDEs other than Eclipse.
 2. The turnover from setup -> moderation -> fixing review issues was way too long.
 On average it probably